 Support and further information for prospective candidates

-An opportunity for potential candidates to speak to a Justice about working at the court can be arranged.
+An opportunity for potential candidates to have a tour of the Supreme Court building and meet with a Justice, to discuss working at the court, can be arranged.
 More information is available via the following link: Familiarisation conversations for potential judicial candidates

 We have produced a short series of podcasts, featuring interviews with serving Justices.
 In these, Justices speak about their career path and why they applied to become a Justice, as well as sharing insights into what the application process felt like and what advice they would give someone considering applying.